sarahkevinking/timesync/README.md

 ```

 # How it works
 We define a pseudo-collection on the client `timesync`.
-The server defines an anonymous publication on `timesync` that triggers the
-`changed` observable an a 10 millisecond interval.
-When the publication stops the
+The server defines an anonymous publication on `timesync` that triggers the `changed` observable an a 10 millisecond interval.
+When the publication stops the interval is cleared.
-observable is cleared.

 # API
 `Timesync.time()` returns the last received server time.